mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Please note that:

 1. `kubeadm join` preflight checks are basically a subset of `kubeadm init` preflight checks
-1. Starting from 1.24, kubeadm uses crictl to communicate to all known CRI endpoints.
-1. Starting from 1.9, kubeadm provides support for joining nodes running on Windows; in that case, linux specific controls are skipped.
+1. If you are joining a Windows node, Linux specific controls are skipped.
 1. In any case the user can skip specific preflight checks (or eventually all preflight checks) with the `--ignore-preflight-errors` option.